Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-Applying the Veneer
+Step 2: Applying the Veneer

 Care must be taken when handling veneer as it is fairly fragile and will tear easily.
 That doesn't mean that it can't be picked up, just take some care and make sure you don't crease it or rip it.

-- Mark the bottom of the veneer on the two sides that are far too large but not the two sides just ¼" large, turn it over and using a razor knife and a straight edge cut it on the marks made.
+- Mark the bottom of the veneer on the two sides that are far too large but not the two sides just 1/4" large, turn it over and using a razor knife and a straight edge cut it on the marks made.

-Paint the bottom side of the veneer and the desktop with contact cement with an old paintbrush or paint roller.
+- Paint the bottom side of the veneer and the desktop with contact cement with an old paintbrush or paint roller.
 It will require more than an extremely thin coat as the cement will sink into the wood surfaces to some degree, but don't make a very heavy coat, either.
 Let the contact cement sit until dry.

-With the veneer in place, work any bubbles out by starting in the center, and working towards the edges, apply pressure.
+- With the veneer in place, work any bubbles out by starting in the center, and working towards the edges, apply pressure.
 A rubber roller works very well here, but the heel of your hand will work, too.
 A router with a straight veneer bit was used to cut off the overhang.
 While it could be done with a razor knife, the router will produce a better edge.

-With the veneer glued on, the decorative edge molding was cut and applied with a brad nailer.
+- With the veneer glued on, the decorative edge molding was cut and applied with a brad nailer.
 The edging was warped to some degree and required clamps as well as the brad nails as some of it had been sitting in a shed for over a year.
 Ordinary Elmers Wood Glue was used to supplement the brads.

-A very light sanding to level out minor imperfections of the edge molding and smooth any lifted wood grain in the veneer and the surface was ready for stain.
+- A very light sanding to level out minor imperfections of the edge molding and smooth any lifted wood grain in the veneer and the surface was ready for stain.

-Staining Real Wood Veneer
+Step 3: Staining Real Wood Veneer

 With the new desktop in place, it's time to stain it.
-A drawer from the desk was taken to the local home improvement store and a stain that matched as closely as possible was chosen.
+A drawer from the desk was taken to the local home improvement store, and a stain that matched as closely as possible was chosen.
 The original plan was to stain it and then apply several coats of shellac as a protective surface.
-Unfortunately the stain didn't match the existing color of the desk very well.
+Unfortunately, the stain didn't match the existing color of the desk very well.

 You can never really know as the thickness of the stain coat will result in differing colors, as will the type of wood it is going on.
-A second, polyurethane, stain that was on hand was used as a second and then third coat - the final color was very close to the original reddish brown of the desk.
+A second, polyurethane, stain that was on hand was used as a second and then third coat; the final color was very close to the original reddish brown of the desk.
 As long as the same type of stain is used, preferably from the same manufacturers, stain can also be mixed for custom colors prior to application and is another possible method of matching colors.
-The few scratches and small imperfections on other areas of the desk received a light coat of the first stain; as they were all very small anyway they have virtually disappeared.
+The few scratches and small imperfections on other areas of the desk received a light coat of the first stain; as they were all very small anyway, they have virtually disappeared.

-Two additional coats of a gloss polyurethane was then applied, sanding very lightly between coats with a 200 grit sandpaper, for additional protection.
+Two additional coats of a gloss polyurethane were then applied, sanding very lightly between coats with a 200 grit sandpaper, for additional protection.
 A keyboard, lamp and other items will tend to scratch the surface; 4 total coats of polyurethane will provide the protection needed to keep the new surface in good condition for years to come.

 In the end, it cost less than $100 for a new desktop.
 The assembled desk is back to at least the beauty it had when new and should remain that way for a long time.
 The wood veneer was just the trick for refinishing a large wood surface.